daw538/hirosplacement/week4.md

 *__Top Right__*: *Second data set, less noisy and more precise.
 Sodium absorbtion line is circled in red.*
 <br/><br/>
 How are we going to calculate the velocity?
-Using a script, we create to create an observer (in our case the observer is us on the roof!) and by using the sun’s position at a certain time which we can then calculate the relative distance between them.
+Using a script, we create an observer (in our case the observer is us on the roof!) and by using the sun’s position at a certain time which we can then calculate the relative distance between them.
 Hence, the change of distance with respect to time will give us the velocity that we are looking for.
 We aim to progress this further during the upcoming weeks.

 In the meantime, we also have good news regarding the broken laser!
 Our technical advisor had been away for the past week upgrading the BiSON telescope in California.
 Upon his return, he was able to fix both the laser and also the the spectrum analyser that had not been working from the outset  of the summer placement!
 Now we should be able to use all of our equipment and successfully observe the potassium absorption line on the spectrum analyser.